Themes in A Song of Ice and Fire: Violence and death

 David Orr of The New York Times praised Martin as "unapologetically coldblooded", saying the book series was no children's literature with "a boy being thrown off a balcony, a woman having her face bitten off, a man having his nose cut off, a girl having her ear sliced off, multiple rapes, multiple massacres, multiple snarfings (devouring) of people by animals [and] multiple beheadings".
 James Hibberd of Entertainment Weekly saw Martin's ruthlessness about killing beloved characters as a hallmark of the series, leading "fans to throw their books across the room—only to go pick them up again".
 Bill Sheehan of The Washington Post noted that the characters' vulnerability and possibly impending death "lends a welcome sense of uncertainty to the proceedings and helps keep the level of suspense consistently high throughout".

-Although fantasy comes from an imaginative realm, Martin sees an honest necessity to reflect the real world where people die sometimes ugly deaths, even beloved people.
+Although fantasy comes from an imaginative realm, Martin sees a real need to reflect the real world, where people sometimes die ugly deaths, even beloved people.
 The deaths of supernumerary extras or orcs have no major effect on readers, whereas a friend's death has much more emotional impact.
-Martin kills off main characters because he finds it very irritating to know early in the story who as the hero will come through unscathed.
+Martin kills off main characters because he finds it very irritating to know early in the story who the hero will be, who will come through unscathed.
 Martin dislikes this lack of realism, comparing the situation to a soldier scared the night before a battle.
 Martin wants his readers to feel that no one is safe as they turn the page.
-Martin prefers a hero's sacrifice to say something profound about human nature, and points readers not wanting to get upset or disturbed to the plenty of books for comfort reading.
+Martin prefers a hero's sacrifice to say something profound about human nature, and points readers who do not want to get upset or disturbed to plenty of books for comfort reading.

 "There is an inherent dishonesty to the sort of fantasy that too many people have done, where there's a giant war that rips the world apart, but no one that we know is ever really seriously inconvenienced by this. ...
 The heroes just breeze through [devastated villages], killing people at every hand, surviving those dire situations.
 There's a falsehood to that that troubles me."